falconry/falcon/doc/user/tutorial.rst

 bytestring to the latter, Falcon will figure it out, but you can get a little performance boost by assigning directly to ``resp.data``.

-OK, so now let's wire up this resource and see it in action.
+OK, now let's wire up this resource and see it in action.
 Go back to ``app.py`` and modify it so it looks something like this:

 .. code:: python